tap349/tap349.github.io/_posts/2017-07-20-postgresql-tips.md

 there are 2 ways to create a dump file (say, _dump.sql_):

-- send output to the dump file via `-f` option
+- send output to the dump file with `-f` option

   ```sh
   $ pg_dump -f dump.sql DATABASE